Your guide to cash flow

 Why produce a cash flow statement?

-As well as giving a summary of how much cash is available for operations, the cash flow statement also details the ways in which the business is generating cash.
-In turn, this reveals a lot about how (or, indeed, if) growth is taking place, i.e. whether it is through increasing debt, income etc. This sort of information is important if you want to be able to plan ahead.
-You might even wish to make a cash flow forecast, based on how you think changes you are making to the business will be reflected in future cash flow statements.
+As well as giving a summary of how much cash is available for operations, the cash flow statement also details the ways in which the business is generating revenue.
+In turn, this reveals a lot about how (or, if) growth is taking place, i.e. whether it is through increasing debt, income etc. This sort of information is important if you want to be able to plan ahead.
+You might even wish to make a forecast, based on how you think changes you are making to the business will be reflected in future cash flow statements.

 This statement is a way of ensuring that you are going to be able to pay all of your bills.
-As a start-up, it might indicate when you need to get an alternative source of finance as you find your feet, while seasonal businesses can use this to track what happens during peak season and quieter times.
+As a start-up, it might indicate when you need to get an alternative source of finance as you find your feet.
+While seasonal businesses can use this to track what happens during peak season and quieter times.